Employee Technology Guide

 Keeping computer operating systems updated is an important step in making sure the computer is secure and continues working at its best.
 Operating system updates not only fix known security problems but also correct operating problems and sometimes will add new features aimed at making sure users are able to take full advantage of their computer.

-For information on how to update your Apple OS X desktop or laptop, see the instructions below.
+For information on how to update your Apple OS X desktop or laptop, see the following instructions:

-To open Software Update, you need to click on the Apple menu (located at the upper left of the screen) and select Software Update.
+To open Software Update, click on the Apple menu (located at the upper left of the screen) and select Software Update.

 Once all available updates have been found, Software Update will show you a list of all updates that need to be installed.